insideapp-oss/sonar-apple/README.md

   clean test

 # Run the analysis and publish to the SonarQube server
-# Don't forget to specify `sonar.host.url` and `sonar.login` in `sonar-project.properties` or supply it to the following command.
+# Don't forget to specify `sonar.host.url` and `sonar.token` in `sonar-project.properties` or supply it to the following command.
 sonar-scanner
 ```